Marietta Brewing Company

 I won’t lie.
-When I first heard Marietta had a brewery, I didn’t set my expectations too high.
+When I first heard of Marietta Brewing Company, I didn’t set my expectations too high.
 After all, I, the high and mighty traveler <read: arrogant beer snob> had been to places like Magic Hat, Wood Chuck, and many other well known breweries.
 At this point, too, I had over 750 different craft beers under my belt as a World of Beer Loyalty Member.
 Tim will even tell you that I was reluctant to go and finally gave in just because of how excited he was, even though at this point I had already discovered Marietta to be a town unlike anything I’d ever experienced and should have known that the brewery would not disappoint!
 My quick to judge attitude, however, changed as soon as I walked into the brewery for the first time.

 Originally founded as the Union Brewery in 1866, it changed owners a few times before Willia, Feller & Company took control and renamed it Marietta Brewery.
 The Feller company was owned by three German immigrants, William Feller, August V. Kuehn and Jacob Epple, and if anyone knows beer it’s the Germans!